Jonas Gahr Støre: Family

-Born in Oslo, Støre is the son of the wealthy ship broker Ulf Jonas Støre (1925–2017) and librarian Unni Gahr (1930–2022).
+Born in Oslo, Støre is the son of ship broker Ulf Jonas Støre (1925–2017) and librarian Unni Gahr (1931–2021).
 He grew up in the Ris neighbourhood in West End Oslo.
 Støre is a multi-millionaire, with a fortune of around (approx. in 2016).
 He owns a large part of the family company Femstø.
 Most of the family fortune comes from the 1977 sale of Norwegian company Jøtul, which was run by his maternal grandfather Johannes Gahr.
 Støre's paternal grandfather was prominent business executive Jonas Henry Støre, the CEO and chairman of explosives manufacturer Norsk Sprængstofindustri.
 Støre's great-grandfather Paul Edvart Støre was a Conservative Party mayor and deputy member of the Norwegian parliament from Levanger, and the family were affluent farmers in Trøndelag in the 19th century.

 Støre married Marit Slagsvold, a sociologist and minister in the state Church of Norway in 1988.
 They have three sons, who attended Oslo Waldorf School.
 Støre is a professed Christian and a member of the state church.

 Education and early career

-Støre attended Berg School in Oslo, then underwent naval officer training at the Royal Norwegian Naval Academy.
+Støre attended Slemendal Primary School, Ris Lower Secondary School and Berg School in Oslo.
+He then underwent naval officer training at the Royal Norwegian Naval Academy from 1979 to 1980 before serving as a sub-lieutenant in the Royal Norwegian Navy from 1980 to 1981.
 He later studied political science for five years at Sciences Po in Paris.
 He started studying for a PhD at The London School of Economics, but dropped out after a few weeks.

 In 1986, Støre was briefly a teaching fellow in the Harvard Negotiation Project at Harvard Law School.
 From 1986 to 1989 he was a researcher at the Norwegian School of Management, working on the Scenarier 2000 project with sociologist Andreas Hompland and economist Petter Nore.